ericmulcahy/moving-to-es6/README.md

 declare an array: `const myArray = []` you can still push elements to that array.
 If you declare an object:
 `const myObject = {prop1: 'Yes', prop2: 'Okay'}` you can still change its properties: `myObject.prop1 = 'No'`

-Of course, there are times where you really want a mutable variable that you can reassign.
+Of course, there are times where you really want a reassignable variable.
 For example, you cannot use `const` with a basic for loop:

 ```